The Complete Guide to Sewing and Garment Making

-Siaw Lee Priddle's passion for sewing was inspired when she studied bespoke tailoring and womenswear at the London School of Fashion.
-Through this she expanded her sewing technical skills and has been working in the fashion industry for over fifteen years.
-She has worked with various manufacturing outlets including S R Gent – a major supplier for Marks & Spencer.
-Her work has enabled her to reach Senior Specialist Technician level at London College of Fashion and enhance her teaching skills.
+Siaw Lee Priddle's passion for sewing was inspired when she studied bespoke tailoring and womenswear at the London College of Fashion.
+Through this she expanded her sewing technical skills and worked in the fashion industry for over fifteen years.
+She worked with various manufacturing outlets including S R Gent – a major supplier for Marks & Spencer.
+She has spent the last 10 years as a Specialist Technician at London College of Fashion and teaches on a range of short courses.

 In order to fully participate in the practical exercises please bring the following materials/equipment to the first class: